Teacher and Mentor Training

 Diversity-Training Resources: Addressing Stereotype Threat in the Classroom

-We have written a diversity-training guide, “But I Don’t Like Beer: A Guide to Identifying and Reducing Stereotype Threat to Maximize Student Performance” that has been assigned in the Chemistry and Biology Department TA training programs, other mentoring and teacher-training programs at MIT, and disseminated to Brandeis University and Southwestern University.
+We have written a diversity-training guide, “What Every Teacher and Mentor Should Know: A Guide to Identifying and Reducing Stereotype Threat to Maximize Student Performance” that has been assigned in the Chemistry and Biology Department TA training programs, other mentoring and teacher-training programs at MIT, and disseminated to Brandeis University and Southwestern University.

 First described by the social psychologist Claude Steele and his colleagues, stereotype threat is the perceived risk of confirming a negative stereotype.
 This potentially debilitating fear of proving a false stereotype true (i.e. the presumption that women are not as good as men at quantitative reasoning), or being unfairly judged based on the stereotype, distracts and discourages students.